GoodbyeKittyy/State-of-the-Art-AI-Forecasting-Software/README.md

 ## Contact & Support

-For technical issues or questions about implementation, a complete documentation will be uploaded in time to come
+For technical issues or questions about implementation, documentation has been uploaded.

 ---
 *Developed using Lean Six Sigma methodology for process improvement in material planning operations.*